-- They are free of fever, vomiting and diarrhea for 24 hours. - They have been treated with an antibiotic for 24 hours. - They have received a negatice COVID-19 test. - They are able to participate comfortably in all usual activities. - They are free of open, oozing skin conditions and drooling (not related to teething) unless: - The child's physician signs a note stating that the child's condition is not contagious, and; - The involved areas can be covered by a bandage without seepage or drainage through the bandage. - If a child had a reportable communicable disease, a physician's note stating that the child is no longer contagious and may return to our care is required.
+- They are free of fever, vomiting and diarrhea for 24 hours. - They have been treated with an antibiotic for 24 hours. - They are able to participate comfortably in all usual activities. - They are free of open, oozing skin conditions and drooling (not related to teething) unless: - The child's physician signs a note stating that the child's condition is not contagious, and; - The involved areas can be covered by a bandage without seepage or drainage through the bandage. - If a child had a reportable communicable disease, a physician's note stating that the child is no longer contagious and may return to our care is required.